matomo-org/developer-documentation/docs/maintaining-translations.md

 1. Pick a language code for the new language from [the List of ISO 639 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
-If a 639-1 two-letter code exists that describes the language accurately,, we use it.
+If a 639-1 two-letter code exists that describes the language accurately, we use it.
 Otherwise, a three-letter code like `tzm` will be used.
 For country variants of languages like `es_AR` we format the language code using a dash and lowercase letters like `es-ar`.
    For language codes including a country variant, we need to configure the language alias in Weblate.
 Otherwise new files